Roi-Yona/abcc/README.md

 To run an experiment can simply run the python file.

 Note that ```config.py``` holds important settings for your experiment, such as DEBUG mode.
-Note thay when running the experiment, a copy from the database directory of the ```.db``` file will be created in your experiment directory, in order to enable parallel running.
+Note they when running the experiment, a copy from the database directory of the ```.db``` file will be created in your experiment directory, in order to enable parallel running.
 The result of this experiments can be found under ```mip/experiments/<dataset_name>/results```.